 On 30 September 1862, Adjutant and 1st Leutenant W. H. R. Hangen and the 47th Pennsylvania Volunteers were sent back to Florida where they engaged with other Union forces in the capture of Saint John’s Bluff from 1 to 3 October.
 Under the command of Brigadier-General John M. Brannan, the 1,500-plus Union force disembarked from gunboat-escorted troop ships at Mayport Mills and Mount Pleasant Creek.
 With the 47th Pennsylvania on point and braving alligators, snakes and Rebel troops, the men pushed through 25 dense miles of forests and swampland in order to capture the bluff and pave the way for the Union’s occupation of Jacksonville, Florida.

 From 21-23 October, Adjutant and 1st Lieutenant W. H. R. Hangen and the 47th Pennsylvania Volunteers took on Confederate forces in the Battle of Pocotaligo, South Carolina.
-Landing at Mackey’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant Colonel George W. Alexander, the 47th Pennsylvanians led the way once again.
+Landing at Mackay’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant Colonel George W. Alexander, the 47th Pennsylvanians led the way once again.
 This time, however, the 47th’s luck ran out.
 Harassed by snipers, they met resistance from an entrenched Confederate battery, and endured withering fire as they entered a cotton field.
 Those headed for the higher ground of Frampton Plantation were pounded by artillery and infantry from the surrounding forests.

 Undaunted, the Union Army charged, forcing the Rebels into a four-mile retreat to the Pocotaligo Bridge.
-At this juncture, the 47th relieved the 7th Connecticut but, after volleying fire for two hours while attempting to take the ravine and bridge, ammunition ran low, forcing the 47th to withdraw to Mackey’s Point.
+At this juncture, the 47th relieved the 7th Connecticut but, after volleying fire for two hours while attempting to take the ravine and bridge, ammunition ran low, forcing the 47th to withdraw to Mackay’s Point.
 Two officers and 18 enlisted men from the 47th had been killed; two officers and 114 enlisted were wounded.